evansosenko/deck-spin-lifetime/README.md

 ## License

+This code is Copyright 2014 Evan Sosenko,
-This code is licensed under the MIT license.
+This deck is built with [Jekyll & deck.js](https://github.com/razor-x/jekyll-and-deck.js) which is licensed under the MIT license.

 ## Warranty